neyrinckaudio/docs-vcpro/docs/command8.md

 #### Add Command 8 To The Setups Window

-First, you must add Command 8 as a controller in the V-Control Pro Setups window as described in [Setting Up Midi Controllers](./midi-controllers.md).
+First, you must add Command 8 as a controller in the V-Control Pro Setups window as described in [Setting Up MIDI Controllers](./midi-controllers.md).

 #### Pro Tools
 Set up Pro Tools for one HUI bank as described in [Setting Up Pro Tools](./pro-tools.md).